9 Google Sheets Formulas to Master

 Why?

-To master Google Sheets formulas, you only really need a handful.
+To become proficieint in Google Sheets, you only really need a handful of formulas.

 1. ARRAYFORMULA

-No more copy and pasting across a sheet – and when that one arrayformula breaks, you only have one cell to check (instead of 1000 if you’re copy-pasting).
+No more copy and pasting formulas across a sheet - and when that one ARRAYFORMULA breaks, you only have one cell to check (instead of 1000 if you’re copy-pasting).

 How it works

 There’s one key to understanding ARRAYFORMULA: everything must be a range.
-You can’t just run a vlookup on cell A2 – you’ve got to pass the entire array (A2:A, or some section like A2:A6).
+You can’t just run a VLOOKUP on cell A2 - you’ve got to pass the entire array (A2:A, or some section like A2:A6), and the formula will apply to every cell in the range.

 =ARRAYFORMULA( VLOOKUP( A2:A, data!$A:$C, 3, 0))